-The founding of FIU began with Senator Ernest “Cap” Graham (the father of former Florida governor and current U.S. Senator Bob Graham), who presented the initial proposal to the Florida legislature in 1943 to establish a state university in South Florida.
+The founding of FIU began with Senator Ernest “Cap” Graham (the father of former Florida governor and U.S. Senator Bob Graham), who presented the initial proposal to the Florida Legislature in 1943 to establish a state university in South Florida.
 Graham was ahead of his time, recognizing that Miami needed a state university to serve its growing population.
-While his bill did not pass, the Senator Graham persisted in presenting his proposal to his colleagues, warning them that Miami needed a state university.
+While his bill did not pass, elder Senator Graham persisted in presenting his proposal to his colleagues, imploring them that Miami needed a state university.

 In 1965, Florida Senator Robert M. Haverfield introduced Senate Bill 711, which instructed the state Board of Education and the Board of Regents (BOR) to begin planning for the development of a state university in Miami.
 The governor signed the bill into law in June 1965, and FIU was on its way to becoming a reality.

-FIU’s founding president Charles “Chuck” Perry, who passed away in 1999, was appointed by the Board of Regents in July 1969 after a nationwide search.
-Just 31 years old, the new president was the youngest in the history of the State University System and, at the time, the youngest university president in the country.
+FIU’s founding president Charles “Chuck” Perry was appointed by the Board of Regents in July 1969 after a nationwide search.
+Just 32 years old, the new president was the youngest in the history of the State University System and, at the time, the youngest university president in the country.

 Charles E. Perry